EVerest/everest-core/docs/source/explanation/linux-yocto/setting-up-linux-os.rst

 not run the old bitbake correctly anymore.
 Also, the Yocto recipes contain only download URLs and version tags, but not the source packages itself.

-So, whenever you make a release, archive the “downloads” cache folder as well so that in ten years you still have all the sources - even if the URLs in the recipes are not valid anymore.

 Let's start with an example and set up the Yocto build environment that we use for EVerest on the BelayBox hardware.